 What does Apple, Kraft and Hyundai have in common?
 Someone in their marketing department probably has the Art of War by Sun Tzu tucked away on their shelf.
 Penned over two thousand years ago it continues to be the single most influential book on military strategy.
 Through its popularity many regard his quotes cliché yet the book still provides valuable guidance for the military..
 Generals are no strangers to fighting in extremely tough conditions, with limited resources and large expectations.
-Extracting these core concepts to businesses techniques have been widely applied to business and marketing strategies.
+Extracting these core marketing concepts to businesses techniques have been widely applied to business and marketing strategies.

 During the depression Kellogg and Post dominated the market for packaged cereal.
 Both companies had been around for decades, during the 1920’s Post did the expected thing and cut back on advertising.
 Kellogg did the opposite and doubled its ad budget, invested heavily in new mediums such as radio and advertising and developed new brands like Rice Krispies.
 At the height of the recession Kellogg’s profits had risen by almost thirty percent and continues to be the largest cereal company even today.